 If you don’t want to use brand colors (design idea #4 above), then think of a cohesive color scheme for your resume so it will be both professional and engaging for recruiters to read.

-The basic principles of color psychology can help.
+The basic principles of color psychology can help.14.
+Say hello to recruiters and hiring managers

-If your industry or a company you're apply to welcome a conversational tone, why not add a bit of fun and humanity to your resume?
-It can make recruiters smile and get on the right side of them before you even meet.
+If your industry or a company you’re applying to welcomes a conversational tone, why not add a bit of fun and humanity to your resume?
+It can make recruiters smile and get on the right side before you even meet.

-Format it as a brochure, make the most out of 3-D models, do it as a project...
+Format it as a brochure, make the most out of 3-D models, and do it as a project.
 Such tricks with a resume can not only make you stand out but also reach high rankings in Google, thanks to tons of shares and backlinks from corresponding publications.